axit54/Face-Detection/README.md

 # Face-Detection
-Detects face using OpenCV and Python
+Detects face using OpenCV and Python and draws a rectangle over it.